Regularization: A Fix to Overfitting in Machine Learning

 How does regularization help?

-To achieve the minima of the cost function faster, we use optimizers that consistently navigate the parameter updation steps.
+To achieve the minima of the cost function faster, we use optimization algorithms that consistently navigate the parameter updation steps.
 We consecutively update the values of different parameters and check the value of the cost function.
-Let's use the Gradient Descent optimizer method and see how this regularization parameter works.
+Let's use the Gradient Descent algorithm and see how this regularization parameter works.

 Gradient descent algorithm in addition to regularization term